High-speed rail: A new train on a new line

-The new service, named Shinkansen (meaning new main line) would provide a new alignment, 25% wider standard gauge utilising continuously welded rails between Tokyo and Osaka with new rolling stock, designed for 250 km/h.
+The new service, named Shinkansen (lit. 'new main line') would provide a new alignment, 25% wider standard gauge utilising continuously welded rails between Tokyo and Osaka with new rolling stock, designed for 250 km/h.
 However, the World Bank, whilst supporting the project, considered the design of the equipment as unproven for that speed, and set the maximum speed to 210 km/h.

 After initial feasibility tests, the plan was fast-tracked and construction of the first section of the line started on 20 April 1959.
 In 1963, on the new track, test runs hit a top speed of 256 km/h.
 Five years after the beginning of the construction work, in October 1964, just in time for the Olympic Games, the first modern high-speed rail, the Tōkaidō Shinkansen, was opened between the two cities; a 320 mi line between Tokyo and Ōsaka.
-As a result of its speeds, the Shinkansen earned international publicity and praise, and it was dubbed the "bullet train."
+As a result of its speeds, the Shinkansen earned international publicity and praise.

-The first Shinkansen trains, the 0 Series Shinkansen, built by Kawasaki Heavy Industries – in English often called "Bullet Trains", after the original Japanese name (弾丸列車, Dangan Ressha) – outclassed the earlier fast trains in commercial service.
+The first Shinkansen trains, the 0 Series Shinkansen, built by Kawasaki Heavy Industries – in English often called "bullet trains", after the original Japanese name (弾丸列車, dangan ressha) – outclassed the earlier fast trains in commercial service.
 They traversed the 515 km distance in 3 hours 10 minutes, reaching a top speed of 210 km/h and sustaining an average speed of 162.8 km/h with stops at Nagoya and Kyoto.

 High-speed rail for the masses

 Speed was not only a part of the Shinkansen revolution: the Shinkansen offered high-speed rail travel to the masses.
-The first Bullet trains had 12 cars and later versions had up to 16, and double-deck trains further increased the capacity.
+The first "bullet trains" had 12 cars and later versions had up to 16, and double-deck trains further increased the capacity.

 After three years, more than 100 million passengers had used the trains, and the milestone of the first one billion passengers was reached in 1976.
 In 1972, the line was extended a further 161 km, and further construction has resulted in the network expanding to 2951 km of high speed lines as of 2024, with a further 211 km of extensions currently under construction and due to open in 2038.
 The cumulative patronage on the entire system since 1964 is over 10 billion, the equivalent of approximately 140% of the world's population, without a single train passenger fatality.
 (Suicides, passengers falling off the platforms, and industrial accidents have resulted in fatalities.)

 Since their introduction, Japan's Shinkansen systems have been undergoing constant improvement, not only increasing line speeds.
 Over a dozen train models have been produced, addressing diverse issues such as tunnel boom noise, vibration, aerodynamic drag, lines with lower patronage ("Mini shinkansen"), earthquake and typhoon safety, braking distance, problems due to snow, and energy consumption (newer trains are twice as energy-efficient as the initial ones despite greater speeds).